jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our opportunity comes when a regular person has yet another problem with their tax form, car radiator, asphalt shingles, or the countless other Woodstock era tools the gatekeepers maintain for their self-interest.
 This is when the pain of living on today’s frontline makes regular people search for a better way to live.
 And this moment is where I want to contribute back to the open-source community.
 This is where we can swell our ranks by educating others:

   >Old tools suck.
 You don’t have to take it.
 You don’t have to be an extra waiting on hold, getting caught by the fine print, commuting through hellish traffic only to be micro-managed by eight different bosses.
 All that’s bullshit.
 You can take charge of your life.
 My friends and I invent new tools so we can live a simpler, fairer, healthier, greener, happier life.
-But we need your help… because the only thing holding us back is our own ruling philosophy.
+But we need your help... because the only thing holding us back is our own ruling philosophy.

 And when the regular person asks what the heck you’re talking about, you can tell them to read about Techvolution.
 Tell them it’s a new political philosophy to help the world realize how you’ve empowered workers, creators, and contributors—basically, the people who are willing to step up to become protagonists, and not be left behind in a world the open-source movement has only begun to change.